equinor/radix-public-site/public-site/site/guides/configure-jobs/index.md

 }
 ```
 The job-scheduler creates a new job and mounts the payload from the request body to a file named `payload` in the directory `/compute/args`.
-Once the job has been created successfully, the `job-scheduler` responds to `backend` with a job object:
+Once the job has been created successfully, the `job-scheduler` responds to `backend` with a job state object:
 ```json
 {
     "name": "compute-20210407105556-rkwaibwe",